dnsimple/dnsimple-support/content/articles/announcement-vanity-grandfathered-domains.md

 ---

 As part of our commitment to providing streamlined and reliable DNS management services, we are modernizing our name server infrastructure and discontinuing the use of vanity name servers for all plans on which the feature is not currently available.
-We will begin disabling the feature on September 30, 2024.
+We will begin disabling the feature on **September 30, 2024**.

 ## Who's impacted?

 Plans like Personal, Professional, Solo, and Teams have never included the vanity name servers feature by default.
 However, access was grandfathered in for some accounts.

-Accounts subscribed to the Personal, Professional, Solo, or Teams plan will be impacted if they have any domains using [vanity name servers](https://support.dnsimple.com/articles/vanity-nameservers/) to either provide or delegate to vanity name servers.
+Accounts subscribed to the Personal, Professional, Solo, or Teams plan will be impacted if they have any domains using [vanity name servers](/articles/vanity-nameservers/) to either provide or delegate to vanity name servers.

 ## What's changing and how it will impact your domains